transistorsoft/cordova-plugin-background-fetch/README.md

 There is **no way** to increase the rate which a fetch-event occurs and this plugin sets the rate to the most frequent possible &mdash; you will **never** receive an event faster than **15 minutes**.
 The operating-system will automatically throttle the rate the background-fetch events occur based upon usage patterns.
 Eg: if user hasn't turned on their phone for a long period of time, fetch events will occur less frequently.

+:new: Background Fetch now provides a [__`scheduleTask`__](#executing-custom-tasks) method for scheduling arbitrary "one-shot" or periodic tasks.

+### iOS
+- There is **no way** to increase the rate which a fetch-event occurs and this plugin sets the rate to the most frequent possible &mdash; you will **never** receive an event faster than **15 minutes**.
+The operating-system will automatically throttle the rate the background-fetch events occur based upon usage patterns.
+Eg: if user hasn't turned on their phone for a long period of time, fetch events will occur less frequently.
+- [__`scheduleTask`__](#executing-custom-tasks) seems only to fire when the device is plugged into power.

+### Android
+- The Android plugin provides a [Headless](#config-boolean-enableheadless-false) implementation allowing you to continue handling events even after app terminate.

 ## Using the plugin ##

 - **Cordova / Ionic 1**